openharmony/docs/en/application-dev/reference/apis-media-kit/js-apis-media.md

 on(type: 'startRenderFrame', callback: Callback\<void>): void

 Subscribes to the event that indicates rendering starts for the first frame.
-This subscription is supported only in the video playback scenarios.
+This subscription is supported only in video playback scenarios.
 This event only means that the playback service sends the first frame to the display module.
 The actual rendering effect depends on the rendering performance of the display service.

 **System capability**: SystemCapability.Multimedia.Media.AVPlayer